A Return to Love teaches readers to connect with infinite love -God-, and finding strength and inner peace.

 We’re All Bound in Love

-The author embraces Carl Jung’s idea of collective unconscious.
+The author embraces Carl Jung’s idea of the collective unconscious.

 In the collective unconscious, we are all bound spiritually.
 It’s only our physical bodies that keep us from realizing that we are all connected.